awcodes/filament-curator/README.md

     ->size('sm|md|lg') // defaults to md
     ->constrained(true|false) // defaults to false (forces image to fit inside the preview area)
-    ->pathGenerator(DatePathGenerator::class|UserPathGenerator::class) // see path generators below
+    ->contained(true|false) // defaults to false (forces image to stay contained within the preview area) ->pathGenerator(DatePathGenerator::class|UserPathGenerator::class) // see path generators below
     // see https://filamentphp.com/docs/2.x/forms/fields#file-upload for more information about the following methods ->preserveFilenames()